Shipping Simplified: $7.95 Flat Rate or Free Over $69!

 5. Red Wine Vinegar

-Red wine vinegar in hot sauce is a little less common than other vinegars but it still works great for some hot sauces.
+Red wine vinegar in hot sauce is a little less common than other vinegar but it still works great for some hot sauces.
 A lot of people love the distinct flavor, which is slightly fruity.

-It mixes great with other vinegars too.
+It mixes great with other vinegar too.

-Example containing Red Wine Vinegar:
+Red Wine Vinegar:

 6. Balsamic Vinegar